opsschool/curriculum/package_management_101.rst

 What is a package manager?
 ==========================

-Modern operating systems use package managers to take care of the installation maintenance and removal of software.
+Modern operating systems use package managers to take care of the installation, maintenance and removal of software.
 On Windows this is `Windows Installer
 <http://en.wikipedia.org/wiki/Windows_Installer>`_ (formerly Microsoft
 Installer).
 On Linux there are two popular package managers: